Trinergy/fuber/README.md

 username: Kendawgg password: 1234

-Feel free to contact me if you have any questions.
+Feel free to contact Kenny, Sam, or Dennis if you have any questions.

-wu.kenny1221@gmail.com
+Kenny: wu.kenny1221@gmail.com

-Cheers,
+Sam: samcoll@gmail.com

-Kenny
+Dennis: dennis@urbantherapy.ca